codefornola/nola-transit-map/README.md

 Realtime map of all New Orleans public transit vehicles (streetcars and busses).
 You can view the map here for the time being: [https://nolatransit.fly.dev/](https://nolatransit.fly.dev/)

 For some reason, going from the old RTA app to the new Le Pass app has resulted in the loss of realtime functionality.
 Not having realtime makes getting around the city extremely frustrating.
-Fortunately I reverse engineered the old app a few years ago and have access to the raw real-time stream.
 This map is just a stop gap to get the data out to people again.

 ### Needs to be done